 Rodents like mice and rats are among the most common pests in the Seattle area, in urban, suburban, rural, and shoreline settings.
 The number of rodents in the area makes it very likely that most local homes and businesses will eventually be forced to deal with an infestation.
-While our Cascade Pest technicians can certainly help you eliminate an infestation with environmentally friendly rodent control, we also specialize in a process called rodent exclusion.
-Unlike rat control and mouse control methods designed to get rid of rodents that have infested your structure, rodent exclusion is all about keeping them from entering in the first place.
+While our Cascade Pest technicians can certainly help you eliminate an infestation with environmentally friendly rodent control, we also specialize in a process called rodent exclusion or rodent proofing.
+Unlike rat control and mouse control methods designed to get rid of rodents that have infested your structure, rodent exclusion / rodent proofing is all about keeping them from entering in the first place.

 How to Keep Rodents Out of Your Home